rsnyder/juncture-docs/getting-started.md

 <ve-snippet collapsible label="Juncture image tag with positioning attribute">
     `image wc:Sunflower_sky_backdrop.jpg .right`

-    This example adds the `right` positioning attribute to the `ve-image` (or 'image' when the `ve-` prefix is omitted) tag to position the image viewer on the right side of the page.
+    This example adds the `right` positioning attribute to the `ve-image` tag to position the image viewer on the right side of the page.
 The width is set to 50% of the essay size and the height will be automatically calculated to preserve the aspect ratio of the source item.
 </ve-snippet>

 ## Add Viewer Interactions